Farm business tenancy agreement

 Farming encompasses all sorts of businesses, from those growing crops in fields (including grass, hay or silage), to those where the crops are grown in an orchard or under glass (e.g. rhubarb or mushrooms), to those where the "crop" is an animal (e.g. lamb farming) or a product derived from animals (e.g. milk).
 Keeping animals (e.g. grazing horses on the land) in itself is not an agricultural business but horse breeding is.
 A garden centre is not an agricultural business, but plant growing is.

 Change of use may be anticipated and will not necessarily disqualify the agreement, if notice has been served.
 The Act does not make clear how far diversification may go.
-However, it has now become clear that peripheral or additional business operations will not prevent a tenancy from being a farm business tenancy, for example, operation of a farm shop or a camp site.
+However, it has now become clear that peripheral or additional business operations will not prevent a tenancy from being an FBT, for example, operation of a farm shop or a camp site.
 In any case, any diversification of use other than farming is likely to require the consent of the landlord.

 Similar alternative documents

-If you are unsure which sort of lease or licence you need, we have an information article: Choosing between a land lease, an agricultural tenancy agreement and a licence.
+If you are unsure which sort of lease or licence you need, you wish to read further about choosing between types of lease for agricultural property.
 To summarise it here:

-If the use of the property is for non-agricultural business use, such as tractor repair and storage or feed merchanting, use one of our agricultural leases instead.
+If the use is one of non-agricultural business, such as tractor repair and storage or feed merchanting, use one of our agricultural leases instead.

-For shorter terms using one of our agricultural land licences might more appropriate.
+For shorter terms of a year or less, using one of our agricultural land licences might more appropriate.

-We also offer a shorter version of this farm business tenancy agreement for leases under 2 years.
+We also offer a shorter version of this agreement for periods under 2 years.

 The law relating to this document